Ethics & Sustainability

 • 100% usa mined inlay

-Our inlay stones are sourced in their raw and original forms, sourced from miners around America who love what they do.
+Since 2017 our inlay stones have been sourced exclusively from miners around America who love what they do.
 This ensures the most fair mining practices, and very importantly, that zero child labor or the funding of conflicts were involved during the collection of our stones.

 • Recycled diamonds

-Starting in 2022 all of our round melee stones are post-consumer sourced, meaning that zero new energy was required to source these stones.
-Reclaimed stones are the most eco-friendly choice possible and we are proud to be making this big change.
+Since 2022 all of our round melee stones are post-consumer sourced, meaning that zero new energy was required to source these stones.
+Reclaimed stones are the most eco-friendly choice possible.

 Our close and continued relationships with American miners allow us to source your important center stone directly from small family operations in Western Montana.
 We seek out sapphires faceted in the USA whenever possible, meaning your stone never leaves the country and is only touched by the miner, the cutter and us.